min2ha/ukwa-site/content/target/71626/index.en.md

   "subject": "Brexit"
 }

-# Independent: Brexit: New referendum must exclude any option to remain in EU, says Len McCluskey

 The leader of Unite, the union that is Labour’s biggest financial backer said remaining in the EU must not be an option in any new referendum on Brexit.